 Once you have accepted your place at Knaphill we are able to start our in depth Induction Programme.
 This is designed to take the worries and concerns out of the move to “Big School” for both parent and child.

-There is an Year 2 parent induction meeting in October where you will have chance to meet the Head of School, Mrs Sebo, and the Assistant Head, Miss Daly, and be taken on a tour of the school by the Year 6 House Prefects.
+There is an Year 2 parent induction meeting in November where you will have chance to meet the Federation Headteacher, Miss Concannon, and the Deputy Headteacher, Miss Daly, and be taken on a tour of the school by the Year 6 House Prefects.